- The John Carroll School Mission

 Photo ID Cards

 Photo ID cards will be issued to all students.
 It will be necessary for the student to have an ID card with them at all times while at school or attending a school activity on or off campus.
+As the ID card also doubles as a debit card for purchases in the lunch room and school store it is very important for students not to share their pin number and card.

 Food & Drinks